rsksmart/rif-relay-server/Readme.md

 Make your modifications and then run `npm run build` to validate them.
 When you are done with your changes, you can publish them by creating a distributable version.

+### Testing
+The relay server scripts define three testing strategies:

+1. `test:unit` - runs one-off unit tests within the `./test/unit/` directory
+2. `test:integration` - runs one-off integration tests within the `./test/integration` directory
+3. `tdd` - runs unit tests in watch mode.
+Watches all **ts** files in the project

+In addition, the `TRACE_LOG=true` environment variable may be used to use the trace log level in the tests `;]`.
+This will print a lot of logs from the codebase.

 ### Husky and linters

 We use husky to check linters and code styles on commits, if you commit your